By Angela (Ceresnie) Prince, former Climb CEO

 https://news.gallup.com/reports/226457/why-higher-ed.aspx

-When thinking about education in terms of return-on-investment alone, it’s difficult to quantify what career exploration is worth.
+When thinking about education in terms of projected salary alone, it’s difficult to quantify what career exploration is worth.
 However, it’s undeniable that people should have the ability to attend programs that may provide benefits beyond direct career and income advancement.
-To do this responsibly, however, we use the $5K cutoff in order to ensure affordability — and we explicitly separate these exploration programs from those that are intended to drive an ROI, to help create proper learner expectations.
+To do this responsibly, however, we use the $5K cutoff in order to ensure affordability — and we explicitly separate these exploration programs from those that are intended to drive a career change, to help create proper learner expectations.
 We want to be sure learners know and understand what they are buying and are confident in making that choice.